factorhouse/hsx/README.md

 [![test](https://github.com/factorhouse/hsx/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/factorhouse/hsx/actions/workflows/test.yml)

 **HSX** is a ClojureScript library for writing React components using [Hiccup syntax](https://github.com/weavejester/hiccup).
-We believe Hiccup is the most idiomatic way to express HTML in Clojure.
+We believe Hiccup is the most idiomatic (and joyful) way to express HTML in Clojure.

 Think of HSX as a lightweight syntactic layer over React, much like [JSX](https://react.dev/learn/writing-markup-with-jsx) in the JavaScript world.